Pantheon: Technology Overdeities And Greater Gods

 - Clu is said to fear the MCP, probably because he's got the memories of the Original Clu written into his memory bank.
 There's a good reason for that...

-- Considered (along with Sark) to be the Arch-Enemy of the Hacking Quintet (Otacon, Radical Ed and Bentley Turtle), as whenever the trio attempt to hack a computer inside the pantheon, the MCP will just zap them inside the computer and throw them in a digital jail (like he did with Kevin Flynn, or with Sora and his friends)... but due to there already being several program gods, most noticeably Tron, this always backfires.
+- Considered (along with Sark) to be the Arch-Enemy of the Hacking Quintet (Otacon, Radical Ed, Bentley Turtle, Shiena Kenmochi and Estonia), as whenever the five attempt to hack a computer inside the pantheon, the MCP will just zap them inside the computer and throw them in a digital jail (like he did with Kevin Flynn, or with Sora and his friends)... but due to there already being several program gods, most noticeably Tron, this always backfires.

 - At one point, the MCP even zapped "The Murray" into Space Paranoids.
 His escape left both the prison and Sark in need of repair, and the MCP with the knowledge to not take the power of users for granted.